Online Adversarial Knowledge Distillation for Graph Neural Networks: Experiment

 Table \ref{citation architecture} summarizes the network architectures and their parameter numbers in citation experiment.
 We set the group size in this experiment as 4.
 As can be seen from Table \ref{citation architecture}, \textit{the total parameters of student networks and extern discrminators are less than one teacher network}.
 We adopt two-layer GNNs in all the experiments.
 For GCN and GraphSAGE, the dimension of hidden layer is 16.
-For GAT, following the settings in original paper \cite{velivckovic2018graph}, the hidden dimension is 8 and the attention heads are set as [8,1] for Cora and Citeceer, and [8,8] for Pubmed, respectively.
+For GAT, following the settings in original paper \citep{velivckovic2018graph}, the hidden dimension is 8 and the attention heads are set as [8,1] for Cora and Citeceer, and [8,8] for Pubmed, respectively.
 The aggregation type of GraphSAGE is "mean".
 For all the experiments, we fix learning rate, weight decay and optimizer as 0.005, 0.0005 and Adam, respectively.
 The OAD model is warmed up for 100 epoch, and further mutual learned for 100 epoch.
 For other baselines, the total traning epoch is 200.
 For OAD, we adopt GCNs as skeleton of discriminators.
 The input of discriminator is the last hidden layers (the layer before last convolution layer) of GNNs.
 The discriminators used in GCN experiments are a single-layer GCN, while the discriminators used in GAT and GraphSAGE experiments are two-layer GCNs with hidden dimensions of 16.
 We set the loss coefficient $\alpha=1$ and $\beta=1$ for all the network-dataset combinations.
 Note that we evaluate the performance of all the student models and report the best case for our model.

-All the experiments are conducted on one a Linux 18.04 Server with one GeForce RTX 2080 Ti GPU of 11.0 GB memory.
+We compare the classification accuracy of different methods.
+The accuracy is defined as the proportion of number of correctly predicted samples to the number of all samples.
 Tabel \ref{citation result} illustrates the experimental results of the transductive node classification task on citation datasets.
+The values of the best performance are marked in bold.
 The baseline methods include the single GNN and vanilla KD method.
-We observe that all the GNNs with the proposed OAD framework gain improvement over vanilla KD method and single GNNs .
+We observe that all the GNNs with the proposed OAD framework gain improvement over vanilla KD method and single GNNs.
 Specifically, on the Citeceer dataset, our model can bring 0.74\% and 2.05\% performance improvement for GCN and GraphSAGE, respectively.
 This demonstrates the effectiveness and the generalization of the proposed OAD framework.